Differential/jumpstart/README.md

 ## Includes

 * HTML5 Template
-* jQuery 1.10.1
+* jQuery 2.0.3
 * Bootstrap 3.0
 * Font Awesome 3.2.1
 * LESS Mixins

 ## Browser Support

-Currently does not support IE 6, 7 or 8.
+Does not support IE 6, 7 or 8.
 Users of older browers will see a warning to update.